 This is a non-exhaustive list of industries to look into that were specifically chosen for this guide because they:

-- Normally don’t require years of experience and offer a variety of positions that can be learnt relatively quickly
+• Normally don’t require years of experience and offer a variety of positions that can be learnt relatively quickly

-- Include roles for those still perfecting their English language skills
+• Include roles for those still perfecting their English language skills

-It’s important to note while Australian labour laws and practices are generally considered very fair, there are always some bad eggs.
-Certain employers will take advantage of people not ‘in the know’, by offering jobs specifically tailored to backpackers.
-These jobs tend to be cash-in-hand or dodgy working conditions.
-Casual employment in Australia attracts a 15/25% casual loading bonus per hour due to it offering fewer benefits than salaried jobs.
+Casual employment in Australia comes with a 15/25% casual loading bonus per hour as it offers fewer benefits than salaried jobs (eg, annual leave, sick pay etc.).
 Don’t get tricked by employers looking to exploit you.
-Use this Australia Backpackers Guide summary of wages to get a rough idea of how much you’ll be making in any given role.
-To understand your legal rights as a casual worker in Australia, read here.
+Use the Australia Backpackers Guide summary of wages to get a rough idea of how much you should be making in any given role.
+To get more of an understanding of your legal rights as a casual worker in Australia, see here

-Hospitality and Event jobs
+Hospitality and event jobs

 The best time to find a job in hospitality

-The best time to look for hospitality work in Melbourne is on the tail-end of winter, around September.
-That way, coming most likely from the Northern Hemisphere, backpackers can enjoy the northern summer and get to Oz just as it’s warming up.
-For work in restaurants, bars, food trucks, cafés etc, hirers will be looking for extra people in particular from November to December as venues get booked out for Christmas events.
-What’s more, there are tonnes of events going on over the spring and summer, which all require massive staffing intakes on a casual basis.
+For work in restaurants, bars, food trucks, cafés etc, employers will be looking for extra people from November to December in particular, as venues get booked out for Christmas events.
+What’s more, there are tonnes of events over the spring and summer, which all require massive amounts of casual hospo staff.

 Here are some examples of major events in Melbourne that hire during that time:

-- Royal Melbourne Show, food stalls in a carnival-like fair (September)
+• Royal Melbourne Show: food stalls in a carnival-like fair (September)

-- Australian Moto Grand Prix – (October)
+• Australian Moto Grand Prix: motorcycle racing event (October)

 Where to find hospitality work in Melbourne?